Best Weight Benches Under $300 (Tested in 2026)

 We tested the top adjustable and flat weight benches on Amazon under $300.
 Here are the sturdiest, most versatile picks for your home gym.

-A weight bench is the second most important piece of equipment in your home gym after a power rack.
-It unlocks bench press, incline dumbbell work, seated overhead press, and dozens of accessory movements.
-Without one, your training options shrink fast.
+A weight bench is the second most important piece of equipment in any garage gym after a power rack.
+It unlocks bench press, incline dumbbell work, seated overhead press, skull crushers, rows, step-ups, and dozens of other movements that build real-world strength.
+Without a quality bench, your training options shrink dramatically — and you end up improvising with furniture that was never designed to handle load.

 Top Pick: FLYBIRD Adjustable Bench